Undercov45/GifRandomizer/README.md

 - First of all, download AutoHotkey in the AutoHotkey's site : https://www.autohotkey.com/

-- After that, open the GifRandomizer.ahk with any text software and change the folderPath to match yours
+- After that, open the GifRandomizer.ahk file int the folder with any text software and change the folderPath to match yours

 ## Usage

 - First, on OBS, create a media source with the blank.gif in the folder Gifs/toDisplay

-- Second, on OBS too, create a Text source that read the count.txt in toDisplay
+- Second, on OBS too, create a Text source that read the count.txt in Gifs/toDisplay

 - Double clik on the .ahk program

-- The program run, by default use ctrl f to active it the program should display a gif and increase the number
+- The program run.
+By default use ctrl f to active it the program should display a gif and increase the number, if this is not the case, check if the folderPath you wrote is correct

-- if you want to reset the number, you can either delete count.txt (it will be recreate) or, change the value in this same file to write a 0
+- If you want to reset the number, you can either delete count.txt (it will be recreate) or, change the value in this same file to write a 0

 ## Customizations